improbable-research/keanu/docs/current_docs/plates.md

 VertexLabel x1Label = new VertexLabel("x1");
 VertexLabel x2Label = new VertexLabel("x2");

-// Define 'Proxy Vertices' which we use as placeholders when defining our sequence for the equivalent vertex
+// Define labels for the Proxy Vertices which stand in for a Vertex from the previous SequenceItem.
-// in the previous sequence.
+// They will be automatically wired up when you construct the Sequence.
-// I.e. these are the inputs to our sequence VertexLabel x1InputLabel = SequenceBuilder.proxyFor(x1Label);
+// I.e. these are the 'inputs' to our SequenceItem VertexLabel x1InputLabel = SequenceBuilder.proxyFor(x1Label);
 VertexLabel x2InputLabel = SequenceBuilder.proxyFor(x2Label);